Sixfields Stadium: Stands

-West Stand
+Jackson Grundy West Stand

-The largest of the stands, seating just under 4,000 home supporters on a match day.
-The West Stand also accommodates the Cave & Sons Boardroom, the Able Print Players Lounge, the Grosvenor Casino 1897 Suite, Carrs Bar, and changing rooms.
+The largest of the stands, seating 3,880 home supporters on a match day.
+The West Stand also accommodates the Weatherbys Boardroom, the LMR Legends Lounge, the Tollers Solicitors 1897 Suite, Carrs Bar, and changing rooms.
+The tunnel is also there, where the players walk out to the music Liquidator.
+In 2024 it was renamed the Jackson Grundy Stand due to a sponsorship arrangement with estate agency Jackson Grundy.

-Sheinman Opticians (North) Stand
+LCS Dave Bowen Stand

-Previously named the Dave Bowen Stand after ex-Northampton Town player and manager Dave Bowen, who helped take the club from Division Four to the First Division during the 1960s, the North Stand is behind the goal nearest to the hill.
-It seats 942 people.
+Named the LCS Dave Bowen Stand after ex-Northampton Town player and manager Dave Bowen, who helped take the club from Division Four to the First Division during the 1960s, the North Stand is behind the goal nearest to the hill.
+It seats 972 fans.

 East Stand

-The East Stand is the location of the Mick George Family Enclosure and faces the West Stand.
-It can seat approximately 1,974 fans and is usually reserved for home supporters, away fans are usually given 423 tickets in this stand, with the South Stand allocated if demand is high from visiting fans.
+The East Stand is the location of the BEES Family Hive and faces the West Stand.
+It can seat approximately 2,379 fans and is mostly reserved for home supporters.
+This stand was planned to be built on to increase the capacity to over 8,200 in 2014, but wasn’t completed until 2025.
+This increased the capacity by 405 from 1,974, with the new overall stadium capacity became 8,203.
+This expansion brought with it multiple new executive boxes, the first time the club have had these in their 127 year history.

-Imperial Cars (South) Stand
+Persimmon Homes (South) Stand

-Standing opposite and identical to The Sheinman Opticians Stand, this end is reserved for away fans.
+Standing opposite and identical to LCS Dave Bowen Stand, this end is reserved for away fans.
 Until the 2015/2016 season the only occasion on which this stand has held Northampton Town supporters was against Chester City on 29 April 2006 when the stand was split and supporters segregated to allow the maximum number of home supporters to witness the club's promotion to League One.

 During the 2015–16 season, the stand was split between home and away fans numerous times because of high demand from Northampton Town fans.

-If visiting teams bring less than 500, then they are housed in the East Stand instead.
+That was done again in the 3-1 win over Harrogate Town in the 2022-23 promotion winning season.